Figure

 with Andreev level dispersion (short-junction limit):

-where is channel transparency, the superconducting phase difference, and spin-orbit coupling enables electrically driven spin control and spin-dependent supercurrent readout.
+where is the channel transparency, the superconducting phase difference, and spin-orbit coupling enables electrically driven spin control and spin-dependent supercurrent readout.
+The spin splitting at the optimal phase point depends on the spin-orbit energy and the Zeeman field.

 Motivation